 In the early 1900s, a construction boom saw the first skyscrapers built here: 40 Wall Street, Woolworth Building, 20 Exchange Place.
 The first underground train (subway) began in 1904, connecting neighborhoods and municipalities.

 Lower Manhattan had a small boom in the 1950s, but it declined over the next decade.
-Development of the World Trade Center, which opened in 1974, was an important driver for revitalizing this neighborhood.
-The 917,000 m3 (1.2 million cubic yards) of excavated material was used to extend Battery Park south by 210 meters (700 feet).
+The development of the World Trade Center, which opened in 1974, was an important driver for revitalizing this neighborhood.
+The 917,000 m3 (1.2 million cubic yards) of excavated material served to extend Battery Park south by 210 meters (700 feet).

 Since 1995, more than 15 million square feet of office space has been converted into housing and hotels.
 This has greatly helped in increasing the neighborhood’s population from 14,000 to 60,000 in 20 years.

 On September 11, 2001, the twin towers of the World Trade Center after each was hit by a hijacked plane.
 Their destruction caused enormous damage to the surrounding buildings and several were subsequently demolished.

 It took 10 years before the neighborhood regained its economic strength and joie de vivre.
 But in 2012, Hurricane Sandy ravaged the waterfront and Lower Manhattan with flooding.